michelderu/astra-aws-privatelink/README.md

 # Link your Astra DB to AWS using Private Link
 In this step, you'll set up the Private Endpoint on AWS and link it to Astra.

+For reference, have a look at the awesome video: https://www.youtube.com/watch?v=xJfmgO8TGek

 ## Set up the endpoint
 1. Create a new endpoint
 2. Search for the private service name (take this from the output from Terraform above)